2020 Best Invention

 Let’s Summarize…

-Although you generally can’t be put in jail just for having debt, creditors have found loopholes related to debt that can land you in prison.
-Debt collectors can sue you for the debt and get a judgment against you from the court.
 If you fail to adhere to post-judgment court procedures, you can be placed in jail for contempt.
 Also, if you don’t comply with a debt examination, you can go to jail.
-Finally, issues stemming from breaking federal law, not paying child support, and not paying court fees when you’re financially able can all also land you in jail.
+Finally, issues stemming from breaking federal tax laws, not paying child support, and not paying court fees when you’re financially able can all also land you in jail.

 Despite these loopholes, debt collectors are forbidden by federal law from threatening you with prison time to get you to pay a debt.
 To protect yourself, know what debt collection techniques are considered harassment under federal law and always pay attention to court notices.
 Doing all of this will keep you out of jail.